-Sourcing more of our energy from renewables In 2024 we entered into a Corporate Power Purchase Agreement (cPPA) which is a long-term energy contract with a developer of renewable power, Environmena.
-This will see up to 65% of our electricity demand supplied through a brand-new solar farm based in Medebridge, Essex.
-Once complete, Medebridge Solar Farm will comprise 104,000 solar panels across 175 acres of low-grade agricultural land, the equivalent of around 70 football pitches.
+Sourcing more of our energy from renewables In 2024 we will be entering into a CPPA which is a long-term energy contract with a developer of renewable power.
+We will be making a public announcement on this soon.
 Delivering our energy reduction programme Projected work includes replacement of lighting with LEDs, "baseload optimisation" (reducing the amount of energy used by buildings when they are unoccupied) and upgrading Building Management Systems so they run more efficiently.
 Lighting surveys have been completed for ten buildings, and four of these (Michael Smith, Arthur Lewis, Carys Bannister and Car Park D) are now entering the commercial tender stage before works will commence to remedy known improvement areas.
 This year we will also conduct a power system and heat network study to review further opportunities to decarbonise our buildings. £157m has been committed to energy efficiency projects by 2032/33.
 Our target runs to 2038 so between now and 2033 we will continue to seek additional funds to supplement the £157m already approved and extend the funding beyond 2033.
 We have received Salix funding of £2.2 million to decarbonise our Zochonis building, which is included in the above figure.

-Delivering a phased approach to zero carbon building works Phase 1 of the zero-carbon works in our Booth Street East and Dalton Ellis buildings were completed in 2024.
+Delivering a phased approach to zero carbon building works Phase 1 of the zero-carbon works in our Booth Street East and Dalton Ellis buildings were completed.
 This is estimated to save 332 tonnes of carbon annually.
-We have created a video to showcase our first zero carbon building , Booth Street East.
 Works to a further four buildings are planned in Phase 2, including Zochonis, Humanities Bridgeford Street, Simon and Crawford House.
+Work on site in Zochonis and Simon buildings is expected to start later this year (by end 2024).
 Projects include air source heat pumps, photovoltaics, new roofing systems, new glazing and internal insulation systems.
 Once completed, these projects are predicted to save 1,406 tonnes of carbon annually.